UnicoLab/FlowyML/docs/index.md

 Most ML teams face the same painful trade-offs:

 - **Quick prototyping tools** (notebooks, scripts) don't scale to production
-- **Enterprise MLOps platforms** require steep learning curves and complex configuration
+- **Enterprise MLOps platforms** require steep learning curves and complex configuration or is vendor locked
 - **Orchestration frameworks** force you into rigid patterns or obscure DSLs
 - **Experiment tracking** is disconnected from execution and deployment

-**FlowyML eliminates these trade-offs.** It's designed for the way data scientists actually work — with pure Python — while providing enterprise-grade capabilities when you need them.
+**FlowyML eliminates these trade-offs.** It's designed for the way data scientists actually work — with pure Python — while providing enterprise-grade capabilities when you need them, extensible with plugins, assets are first-class citizens, experiments and storage are integrated and versioned.

 ### What Makes FlowyML Different